 - To remove an applied tag without deleting the tag itself, select the tagged rectangle on the document view and press the delete key.

 Specify tag value types

 You can set the expected data type for each tag.
 Open the context menu to the right of a tag and select a type from the menu.
-This feature allows the detection algorithm to make assumptions that will improve the text-detection accuracy.
-It also ensures that the detected values will be returned in a standardized format in the final JSON output.
+This feature allows the detection algorithm to make assumptions that improve the text-detection accuracy.
+It also ensures that the detected values are returned in a standardized format in the final JSON output.
 Value type information is saved in the fields.json file in the same path as your label files.